sirdarckcat/ubuntu/Ubuntu.md

-Name:    linux-oracle
+Name:    linux-oracle-6.5
 Version: 6.5.0
-Series:  23.10 (mantic)
+Series:  22.04 (Jammy)
 Description:
-    This is the source code for the Ubuntu linux kernel for the 23.10 series.
-This source tree is used to produce the flavours: oracle, oracle-64k.
-    This kernel is configured to support the widest range of desktop, laptop and server configurations.
+    This is the source code for the Ubuntu oracle-6.5 kernel for the 22.04 series.
+This source tree is used to produce the flavours: oracle-6.5.
+This kernel is configured to support the Oracle cloud instances.